IBM-Bluemix-Docs/node/app_id.md

 Application security can be incredibly complicated.
 For most developers, it's one of the hardest parts of creating an app.
 How can you be sure that you are protecting your user's information?
 By integrating {{site.data.keyword.appid_full}} into your apps, you can secure resources and add authentication, even when you don't have much security experience.

 By requiring users to sign in to your app, you can store user data such as app preferences, or public social profiles.
-You can then leverage that data to customize each user's experience within the app. {{site.data.keyword.appid_short_notm}} provides a log-in framework for you, but you can also bring your own branded sign-in pages to use with Cloud Directory.
+You can then use that data to customize each user's experience within the app. {{site.data.keyword.appid_short_notm}} provides a log-in framework for you, but you can also bring your own branded sign-in pages to use with Cloud Directory.

 For more information about all of the ways that you can use {{site.data.keyword.appid_short_notm}} and architecture information, see [About {{site.data.keyword.appid_short_notm}}](/docs/services/appid/about.html).